Print

 Finding accommodation in San Francisco

-After deciding on a suitable neighbourhood, the best place to begin a search is online.
-Forums, social networks, property websites and community messaging groups are all popular ways of finding accommodation.
-Local newspapers can also be a good source for apartment listings.
+After deciding on a suitable neighbourhood, the best place to begin the search for a place to stay is online.
+Forums, social networks, property websites, and community groups are all popular ways of finding accommodation in San Francisco.
+Of course, house hunters can also drive or walk around an appealing neighbourhood looking for 'For Rent' signs.
+If you're already in the city, this can be a fun and practical way to get to know the area.

 Renting accommodation in San Francisco